Meet the Yarnivores

 Moses is now a quadruple crafter - he crochets, knits, spins, and weaves.
 Upon moving to San Antonio, Moses wanted to expand his fiber crafting skills.
 Soon the spinning bug got him, and he dove headlong into it.
 He now owns a Navajo loom, as well.
 Moses also designs beautiful crocheted and knitted pieces

-Hannah's mother taught her how to knit and crochet as a child but it didn't catch her interest enough at the time to continue for more than a year.
-She picked up knitting again in 2011 and started test knitting socks for a friend.
-Since then she has made gloves, scarves, more socks, and enough hats for an entire hotel staff.
-She has dabbled in drop spindle spinning and weaving over the years.
-She plans to relearn crochet soon to help round out her fiber knowledge.
+Han's mother taught them how to knit and crochet as a child but it didn't catch their interest enough at the time to continue for more than a year.
+They picked up knitting again in 2011 and started test knitting socks for a friend.
+Since then they have made gloves, scarves, more socks, and enough hats for an entire hotel staff.
+Han has dabbled in crochet, drop spindle spinning, and weaving over the years as well as picking up basic needlepoint and cross stitch skills.

 Debbi – aka Warped Weaver